lesaux/puppet-kibana4/README.md

 You will need to explicitly set the service_name to 'kibana' in most cases, because for legacy reasons the default service_name is set to kibana4 - this may change in the future.
 We disable user and init.d management as these are provided in official packages.
+Notice how the config hash is different in version 4.1 than it is in version 4.3.

 ```puppet
 class { '::kibana4':